vuthede/speech_separation_PIT/README.md

 + **Input**:
    The Complex spectrogram.
 Get from the raw mixed audio signal
 + **Output**:
-   The complex ratio mask (cRM).
-Then We can infer the complex spectrogram of each single voice.
-Then we can get the separated voices.
+   The complex ratio mask (cRM) ---> complex spectrogram ---> separated voices.
 + **Model**:
   Use the simple version of [this implementation](https://github.com/bill9800/speech_separation/blob/master/model/lib/model_AO.py) , which is defined in paper [Looking to Listen at the Cocktail Party: A Speaker-Independent Audio-Visual Model for Speech Separation](https://arxiv.org/abs/1804.03619)